A pot of kimchi jjigae with ingredients and utensilsA pot of kimchi jjigae with ingredients and utensils

 Kimchi jjigae is one of many Korean stews.
 Other popular stews include doenjang jjigae (soybean paste stew), galbitang (beef short rib soup), and budae jjigae (army stew).
 The main difference between kimchi jjigae and other stews is the use of kimchi as the main ingredient.

-See also How to make pho from Vietnam?
+See also How to make panang curry from Thailand?

 Another key difference between kimchi jjigae and other Korean stews is the level of spiciness.
 Kimchi jjigae is known for its spicy and tangy flavor, which comes from the fermented kimchi.
 On the other hand, doenjang jjigae has a milder taste, as it is made with soybean paste and vegetables.
 Galbitang, a clear soup made with beef short ribs, has a rich and savory flavor, while budae jjigae, also known as army stew, is a fusion dish that combines various ingredients such as spam, sausage, and instant noodles.